 Importantly, incentives are a powerful tool in directing sales efforts to align with your goals.
 For example, if you are trying to increase a product’s presence in the market, you can add a spiff or extra bonus for each unit that you sell.
 It seems like a no-brainer but more tightly defining your goals can reveal more impactful incentive opportunities.

-How Selling Revolution Can Improve Your Sales Effectiveness
+How Wizard of Sales Can Improve Your Sales Effectiveness

-The Selling Revolution exists as a comprehensive solution to maximize both sales efficiency AND sales effectiveness.
+Wizard of Sales exists as a comprehensive solution to maximize both sales efficiency AND sales effectiveness.
 We work with sales and marketing teams to create tailor-made processes and programs that help increase sales and maximize your marketing ROI.
-We provide training, strategy and marketing support based on your particular business objectives and opportunities.
+We provide training, strategy, and marketing support based on your particular business objectives and opportunities.

-Selling Revolution understands that sales effectiveness is an abstract and malleable concept.
+Wizard of Sales understands that sales effectiveness is an abstract and malleable concept.
 Every business is unique and while efficiency can be readily apparent to any observer, effectiveness requires a deeper level of attention.
-Understanding your scale, USPs, market and competition all contribute to your meaning of sales effectiveness.
+Understanding your scale, USPs, market, and competition all contribute to your meaning of sales effectiveness.

 That meaning will change too, at least if your business is growing as it should.
 Quotas need to be reformed and new KPIs take priority as your capital costs and customer base increase.
 Net profitability is vital to sustainability and the same standards will not hold over time.
 What impacts the bottom line is always changing.